 Is a wedding ring the same as a wedding band?

-In everyday use, yes.
-Most people treat the two terms as the same thing.
+In everyday use, yes, most people treat the two terms as the same thing.
 Technically a wedding band is a specific shape, a plain continuous loop with no center stone, while a wedding ring is the broader term for any ring that marks a marriage.
 Every wedding band is a wedding ring, but not every wedding ring is a band.

 What is the difference between a wedding ring and a wedding band?

-The difference is scope.
-Ring is the wide category and band is one shape inside it.
+The difference is scope: ring is the wide category and band is one shape inside it.
 A band is a uniform stoneless loop, while a ring can include stones, settings, or even the engagement ring.
 For most men the two words point at the same object, a plain band worn every day.

 Do men wear a wedding band or a wedding ring?